exoframejs/exoframe/packages/exoframe-website/docs/contributing.md

 ---
-sidebar_position: 6
+sidebar_position: 9
 ---

-# I want to contribute
+# How to contribute

 Awesome!
 All contributions are welcome.
 If you want to add new feature or implement a significant change that hasn't been discussed yet - please _open an issue first_!